andreamanini98/TABEC/README.md

 cmake -DTCHECKER_BIN_PATH="/path/to/tChecker/bin" ..
 make
 ```
-Please be careful when performing the above commands, since the path to the tChecker executable will be retrieved by the path given during the build process.
-Here, `"/path/to/tChecker/bin"` is the path to the bin folder of your actual tChecker installation (the folder containing the four tools provided by tChecker).<br>
+Please be careful when performing the above commands, since the path to the tChecker executable will be retrieved by the path given during the build process (however, it is still possible to specify it afterwards, see "Using the checker" section for more details). <br>
+Here, `"/path/to/tChecker/bin"` is the path to the bin folder of your actual tChecker installation (the folder containing the four tools provided by tChecker, so to speak).<br>
 Once the steps above have been completed, exit from the build directory by using the `cd ..` command.
-You can find the executables in the `executables` directory.
+You will find the executables in the `executables` directory.

 <h2>Using the converter</h2>